austanss/TitaniteProject/README.md

 # Titanite Project [WIP]
 A work-in-progress project that aims to create a secured, managed, and strictly typed language, built on a virtual platform.

+**Final name undecided.*

 ## Planned Design
 The Titanite Project aims to have three distinct parts:

- - The **toolchain**, which will compile a future abstracted language, Ti, to an encrypted assembly.
+ - The **toolchain**, which will compile abstracted (Ti) and assembly code, to an encrypted assembly.
-   - The frontends will translate Ti code or assembly code to bytecode and generate objects.
+   - The frontends will parse Ti code or assembly code and generate parsed objects.
-   - The backend will finalize bytecode objects, and:
+   - The backend will finalize parsed objects, and:
      - obfuscate it
      - encrypt it
-     - package it into an executable
+     - generate an executable

  - The **platform**, which will decrypt the code and execute it.

  - The **front-end**, the program which will initiate the platform and provide facilities for it to execute (input, output, etc.).
-   - This part of the triad will be platform-locked, which is why the platform and front-end are distinctly separate, so as to increase portability.
+   - The front-end component can be interchangeable per needs, which is why the platform and front-end are distinctly separate.

-The Titanite Project is coded in C#, on the .NET 6 platform (with the execution API targeting .NET Standard 2.1).
+The Titanite Project is built on the .NET 6 platform (execution API targets .NET Standard 2.1).
-This choice was deliberate, because not only does it make portability easier, but it also is a managed platform.

-None of the source code is written in an unsafe context.
+### Why .NET?
+.NET is a managed runtime, binary-portable between platforms, and is incredibly trivial to program in.

+The major downside with .NET is execution speed.
+Why make that trade-off?

+The Titanite Project does not target low-power or embedded environments.

-This makes memory leaks nigh-impossible, and no unmanaged code is intended to be written in the future.
+Large execution overhead is an issue that may be addressed in the future.
-*It also makes bugs few and far between.*

 ## Work in progress
 The Titanite Project is under active development.